 Tip #4: Submit a topic for collaboration.

 If you’re still looking for a panel or participants, we invite you to submit a topic for collaboration—or review the many topics already submitted this year.
 Also make sure to read our Guidelines for Getting on the Program, which offers tips for getting your proposal accepted.

 Tip #5: Log into All Academic.

 To log into the All Academic site, visit Submit a Proposal.
 You’ll see FAQs on preparing your proposal, using the proposal submission site, and planning for your panel—all of which are worth reading before the deadline.
 Click the “submit a proposal” button to test logging into All Academic, which will confirm that your membership renewal has been activated for your ASA account.

 *Exceptions: Exceptions to the ASA’s rule of active membership include non-academics (activists, medical doctors, and artists, for example) who can request a waiver by February 1, or international scholars who are members of an international affiliate.
-If you are a member of an international affiliate, please email the ASA Office by Jan 27th (at the latest) to receive a code that you can use to waive ASA membership as part of your proposal submission.
+If you are a member of an international affiliate, please email the ASA Office by Jan 24th (at the latest) to receive a guest account that you can use to waive ASA membership as part of your proposal submission.

-We’re looking forward to Atlanta—and we hope you are too.
+We’re looking forward to Baltimore—and we hope you are too.

 If you have any questions, feel free to reach out to us at email@example.com.